saverymax/qdriven-chiqa-summarization/README.md

 Other options, such as saving scores per summary to file, or calculating Wilcoxon p-values, are described in the script.

-If you are interested in generating the statistics describing the collection, run the ```collection_statistics.py``` script in the evaluation directory.
+If you are interested in generating the statistics describing the collection, run ```collection_statistics.py --tokenize``` in the evaluation directory.
 This will generate the statistics reported in the paper with more technical detail.